DataDog/integrations-extras/webassembly-observe-sdk/README.md

 1. Redeploy your application so the Datadog Adapter is included where you're calling WebAssembly code.
 2. Ensure that a WebAssembly module (.wasm) has been loaded and you are calling one of its exported functions.
-3. Check in your Datadog dashboard for a trace, log, or metric sent from your service.
+3. Check in your Datadog dashboard for traces sent from your service.

 ## Data Collected

-### Metrics

-WebAssembly Observe SDK can emit standard and custom metrics from your application, depending on your needs.

-### Service Checks

-WebAssembly Observe SDK does not include any service checks.

 ### Events